wgcowan/ShortcodeAnyfile/README.md

 If the image file comes from an item, it can link back to the image file or to the item.

-The shortcode take the following parameters:
+The shortcode takes the following parameters:

 	width:  String | Display width of the image.
 You should include either px for pixels or % for percent of width.